ShivangiSingh17/Java-Jet/README.md

 :sound:Primitive consists of boolean, byte, char, short, int, long, float, double.
 Whereas Object consists of programmer created types.
 ### Variables in Java:
-A variable is the name given to a menmory location.
+A variable is the name given to a memory location.
 It is the basic unit of storage in a program.
 For declaring a variable it includes data type, variable name and value.
 For Eg. `int cost = 20;`
 Here `int` is data type ,`cost` is variable name and `20` is value.
 ### Java Identifiers:
 In Java, an identifier can be a class name, method name, variable name or a label.
 There are certain rules to define java identifiers:

-1. Only alphanumeric characters are allowed as identifiers i.e. [A-Z], [a-z], [0-9] and '$', '_'.
+1. Only alphanumeric characters are allowed as identifiers i.e. [A-Z], [a-z], [0-9], '$', and '_'.

 1. Identifiers should not start with digit[0-9].